-Crime Rates in the UK
+Crime Rates In The UK

-With over a million reports of anti-social behaviour and almost 2 million instances of violent crime reported in the UK from December 2020 to November 2021, it is more important than ever that you have all the information for where you live, where you work and where you visit.
+With over a million reports of anti-social behaviour and almost 2 million instances of violent crime reported in the UK from December 2020 to November 2021, it is more important than ever that you have all the information for where you live, where you work, and where you visit.

 How is this data calculated?
 CR is best understood as “Crimes per 1000 resident people as per the latest official Census over a selected time period”.
 This is calculated by dividing the population by 1000 and then dividing by the number of crimes.
 This results in a crime rate per 1000 residents.

 North Yorkshire is currently at the top of our list of areas within the UK with the lowest crime rates.
 North Yorkshire:

 - currently has a crime rate of 47.5 per 1000 residents.

 - has only 32% of crimes realting to anti-social behaviour.

 - violent crime has increased by 16.2% from the period of December 2020 to November 2021.

 - a steady decline in anti-social behaviour from March 2021 to the end of the year – from 2236 cases from 956.